 This will probably not save you money in the long run, but it will help reduce the monthly payment, and it will help you not get into more trouble by missing payments and lowering your credit score, which would do far more damage in the long run than extending your repayment term.

-If you find yourself in a place to pay off your loans in a faster period of time and are able to afford the higher monthly payments, you could refinance your loan in order to get a shorter loan term.
+If you find yourself in a place to pay off your loans in a faster period of time and can afford the higher monthly payments, you could refinance your loan to get a shorter loan term.
 This will save you money since it will reduce your total interest cost, and therefore clear your debt faster.

 This will allow you to enjoy a consistent payment schedule each month and will leave you feeling less stressed.